Awesome: Video Game Levels G-M

 - It contains many nice pieces of symbolism on top of that: the aforementioned giant Buddha statue has easily-retrievable Silver Rupees in its hands, but trying to grab them results in the hand closing on you and harming you (and you don't get the Rupee).
 The "climbing the rope out of Hell" bit is a blatant reference to a Buddhist parable about an evil man who tried to do just that, but fell down again due to his selfishness.
 And the dungeon's boss, located at the highest point, greatly resembles a Hindu diety in its second form.

 - The Sandship is also a very cool dungeon.
 It's a large vessel that is found in the grand expanse of the Lanayru Sand Sea.
 The boat can be time-shifted so it can exist in the present or past, allowing for some diverse puzzle-solving (much like the Lanayru Mining Facility, but this time for the entire dungeon, rather than just select rooms).
 The non-time-shift puzzles make good use of your arrows as well.
 The setting is also interesting, as the ship's design feels authentic and natural yet it also works well as a dungeon in spite of that.
-The boss is something of a downer, though, due to his odd looks.
+The "shipwreck" boss, Tentalus, is also fun, even if he looks a little funny.

 - Lanayru Mining Facility is a blast.
 It's very compact in size, like the first two dungeons, but it makes it for the density of the puzzles, the enemy population, and the clever usage of the Timeshift Stones.
 And the music (especially the past-era version) is very catchy.

 - We could just say the entire Lanayru region and call it a day, actually.